 Logic Programming

 Logic programming follows a declarative style of programming.
 Programs written in such languages specify the goals of the computation rather than details of an algorithm to reach the goal (Tucker & Noonan, 2007).
 Logic programming is completely non-procedural.
 The programmer cannot give detailed instructions on how the computation needs to be done.
-Here we solve the partitioning problem in Python using the logic programming paradigm.
-We use the kanren package in Python for the same.
+Here, we solve the partitioning problem in Python using the logic programming paradigm, making use of the kanren package in Python.
 First, we collect all elements less than the pivot in list a, elements equal to the pivot in b, and elements greater than the pivot in c.
 We concatenate the results into list d.
-Note that we did not give detailed instructions using loop constructs etc. to implement the individual steps but specified the goals of the computation.
+Note that we did not give detailed instructions using loop constructs or similar devices to implement the individual steps but rather specified the goals of the computation.

 Putting it all together: